HAIV-Lab/openhaiv/README.md

 ### Welcome to openhaiv

-This is a framework for open-world object recognition, supporting out-of-distribution detection, novel class discovery, and incremental learning algorithms to enable robust and flexible object recognition in unconstrained environments.
+This is a framework for open-world object recognition, supporting Infrared-Visible recognize, out-of-distribution detection, novel class discovery, and incremental learning algorithms to enable robust and flexible object recognition in unconstrained environments.

 ### Install
 #### install python3